Wisbell/capstone-score-keeper-west/README.md

 *  Users can set up a game they create with different applicable settings

-*  Start with keeping score for a ping pong game at first
+..*  Start with keeping score for a ping pong game at first

-*  21 point game ~ etc . . .
+..*  21 point game

+..*  Number of players, etc . . .
-*     Max score

-*     Each score is worth 7 points

-*     etc

 *  Users can modify the score of the games they create (until the game is complete)